In 2019, the Benzie Spartans are

 Club scholarships are named to honor three distinguished local Alumni members for

 their service to the Club and the University: the late Len Blewett, one of

 the original founders of the Club; the late Terry M. Herban, an early founder

-and sustainer who was instrumental in building the Endowment Fund; and Donald
+and sustainer who was instrumental in building the Endowment Fund; and the late Donald

 W. Nugent, a Club member who served on the MSU Board of Trustees for sixteen